We’re progressing the financial resilience of our community groups by sharing our research, insights and resources.

 We’ve provided expert services to help people understand finance

-- Assisted 7,012 families and individuals with financial access and education
+- Assisted over 33 000 families and individuals with financial access and conversations through Good Money.

-In partnership with Good Money and state governments, we’ve opened up Good Money stores in Victoria and South Australia, where people can get access to small loans and have conversations with experts to build their healthy relationship with finance.
+In partnership with Good Money and state governments, we’ve opened up Good Money stores in Victoria, South Australia and Queensland, where people can get access to small loans and have conversations with experts to build their healthy relationship with finance.